-- The scale and nature of physical intervention must always be proportionate to the behaviour of the child or young person and the nature of harm/damage they might cause - All forms of physical intervention should employ only a reasonable amount of force - the minimum force needed to avert injury to a person or serious damage to property - applied for the shortest period of time - Members of staff and volunteers should never employ physical interventions which are deemed to present an unreasonable risk to children or young people e.g. risk of injury - Members of staff and volunteers shall never use a form of physical intervention for which they have not been trained
+The following must always be considered: • Contact should always be avoided with the • The scale and nature of physical intervention buttocks, genitals and breasts must always be proportionate to the behaviour of • Members of staff and volunteers should never the child or young person and the nature of behave in a way which could be interpreted as harm/damage they might cause sexual • All forms of physical intervention should employ Any form of physical intervention should achieve only a reasonable amount of force - the minimum an outcome that is in the best interests of the force needed to avert injury to a person or serious child or young person whose behaviour is of damage to property - applied for the shortest immediate concern and achieve a better period of time outcome for the child or young person than if no • Members of staff and volunteers should never physical intervention is used employ physical interventions which are deemed Members of staff and volunteers should consider to present an unreasonable risk to children or the circumstances, the risks associated with young people e.g. risk of injury employing physical intervention compared with • Members of staff and volunteers shall never use the risks of not employing physical intervention a form of physical intervention for which they have Members of staff and volunteers shall never use not been trained physical intervention as a form of punishment

 Any physical intervention used should be recorded as soon as possible after the incident by the member of staff and/or volunteer and reported to the Child Wellbeing and Protection Officer as soon as possible.
-This can be done by completing the Concern Recording Form and emailing it to gafc.cpo@gmail.com.
+This can be done by completing the Concern Recording Form and emailing it to mrough68@gmail.com.